If you're new to investing, we think taking a few easy steps will make you want to keep going. Here are some ways to get started.

 Even though there is a difference between saving and investing, regularly putting money into savings is an important practice.
 You'll get used to living without the money, and, at the same time, you'll be building up a cushion for emergencies or unexpected needs.
 You don't need a lot of money to get started – any amount of savings is better than none.

-The No. 1 way most people start investing is by participating in a retirement plan at work.
+The number one way most people start investing is by participating in a retirement plan at work.
 If your employer offers a 401(k) or other retirement plan, this is an opportunity you shouldn't pass up.
 Not only is it an easy way to invest for your future (the money is typically taken out of your paycheck, so you don't even have to think about it), it may also offer tax advantages.
 Plus, many employers match contributions, so that's free money for your future.

 Even if you are participating in an employer’s retirement plan, why not consider contributing more for your future by opening your own IRA?
 There are two types of IRAs: Traditional and Roth.
 And if you have left a former employer, Edward Jones can help you with your options.